Logo

 Are house prices still rising?

-If you’re a first time buyer this may sound reassuring, but it’s best to keep in mind that there’s no guarantee that these drops in property prices will last.
+If you’re a first-time buyer this may sound reassuring, but it’s best to keep in mind that there’s no guarantee that these drops in property prices will last.
 When we look at how house prices have changed over the last 50 years, it’s likely that prices will continue to rise in the long term.

-So if you’re hoping to shave a few grand off your first home’s asking price, there may only be a very small window of opportunity to take advantage of the lower house prices.
-If this is you, we can help.
 Our award-winning team of mortgage experts can help you boost your borrowing power through a range of specialist schemes.
 So you can get on the ladder sooner, or afford a larger property.
 To get started, create a plan on our homebuyer platform today.
 It’s free, takes 10 minutes to complete and there’s no credit check involved.

 Why are house prices rising?

 For the last couple of years, house prices in the UK have been rising off the back of pent up demand during the pandemic, low mortgage rates and the stamp duty holiday, which ended in October 2021.
 Going into 2022, property prices continued to grow even after Covid-restrictions ended, as unemployment remained low and the demand for homes outweighed the supply.
-However, the recent slowdown in property price growth has been caused by the cost of living crisis and rising mortgage interest rates.
-Higher mortgage interest rates make it more expensive to borrow money, so fewer home buyers can afford mortgages.
-While the cost of living going up is making it harder to put enough money aside for a house deposit.

 Normally, house prices are determined by a number of factors including: